 Apply these curves to your signup forecast.
 If you’re planning to add 100 customers through content marketing in January, you can forecast that 95 will still be there in February, 92 in April, 88 in July.

-Now you have a bottom-up forecast that accounts for how different customer segments actually behave rather than assuming a constant churn rate.
+Now you have a bottom-up forecast that accounts for how different customer segments actually behave rather than assuming a constant churn rate, and you can pair it with a simple model for predicting MRR growth that focuses on just a few core inputs.

 Run sensitivity analysis on your assumptions.
 What happens if SMB churn increases from 4% to 6%?
 What if enterprise expansion slows from 25% to 15%?
 Model these scenarios so you know which metrics matter most and where you need early warning systems.